 The most important thing if you’re going to use rusty horseshoes is to make sure they are sealed, otherwise, the rust could come off on your towels.
 You can use a clear spray sealer, but I just brushed some on.

 I made sure the horseshoes were sealed, dry, and free of flaking rust before adding the towels.
 I also waited over a week to make sure the tung oil was dry.

 I LOVE how it turned out and our towels fit perfectly so that they won’t fall out.
 The wood isn’t perfectly straight and I think one of the horseshoes leans a bit but ya know what?
 I still love it.
 It’s perfectly imperfect which works well in our rustic bathroom 🙂

-I think this rustic shelf is the perfect way to add a cabin-inspired, or Southwestern touch to your home.
+I think this DIY horseshoe rustic bathroom shelf is the perfect way to add a cabin-inspired, or Southwestern touch to your home.
 If nothing else, I hope it inspires you for that next project.